 Describe how the information is transmitted.
 For example, is the information transmitted electronically, by paper, or by some other means?
 Is the information shared in bulk, on a case-by-case basis, or does the sharing partner have direct access to the information?

 This question is related to privacy controls AP-2, Purpose Specification, AR-3, Privacy Requirements for Contractors and Service Providers, AR-8, Accounting of Disclosures, TR-1, Privacy Notice, and UL-1, Internal Use.

-List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program Office or IT system Describe the method of transmittal Researcher- and analyst-directed file shares and tables Extracting information; a patient's condition under investigation is used for analysis and modeling Lab results, orders of medication, Records of outpatient visits, Surgery records, Patient personal information, Actionable genetic profile, international codes used to identify disease, etc. Veteran medical information, health records, scans, and more include: categories of tabular EHR, and genomic data include: Phenomics from CDW and similar sources; domains include: • PatientLabChem for test results Researcher Bring Your Own Data (BYOD)
+IT system and/or Program office.
+Information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List PII/PHI data elements shared/received/transmitted.
+Describe the method of transmittal Researcher- and analyst-directed file shares and tables Extracting information; a patient's condition under investigation is used for analysis and modeling Veteran medical information, health records, scans, and more include categories of tabular EHR, and genomic data include: Phenomics from CDW and similar sources; domains include: Name Sex Race/Ethnicity Full Social Security Number Researcher Bring Your Own Data (BYOD)